IIYAMA12/mta-annotations-for-lua-language-server/readme.md

 ### Sublime

-Make this work, you have to open the Lua settings file for defining the definition directory.
+To make this work, you have to open the Lua settings file for defining the definition directory.

 Command panel:
 ```